File IQ Installation for AWS EC2

 17. Enable the Join NMC Management checkbox and click Continue.
 The Enter a username and password for Administration of this Filer pane appears.

-18. Enter your NMC local account Username and Password, and Confirm Password.
+18. Enter your NMC local account Username and Password, and then Confirm Password.
 These were obtained in the File IQ Username and Password section of the 1.
-Before you Begin section.
+Before you Begin section above.

 3.1 Joining the File IQ Appliance to Active Directory

-If Active Directory protects the volumes you want scanned, you must join the File IQ Appliance to the Active Directory domains to secure the volumes.
+If the volumes you want to scan are protected by Active Directory, you must join your File IQ Appliance to the Active Directory domains to secure these volumes.

-Note: The configuration of Active Directory can vary based on different factors, and your specific configuration might require additional settings not mentioned in this section.
-If you encounter any issues while connecting to Active Directory, contact your Nasuni Account Manager for assistance.
+Note: The configuration of Active Directory can vary based on different factors, and your specific configuration might require additional settings that are not mentioned in this section.
+If you encounter any issues while connecting to Active Directory, reach out to your Nasuni Account Manager for assistance.

 Follow this procedure to join Active Directory: